-Criteria A 90+ B 80+ C 70+ F Quantity 250 words per question The amount of information provided demonstrates an excellent ability for creating, evaluating, analyzing, applying, understanding, and remembering the topics of the course.
-200 words per question The amount of information provided demonstrates a good ability for creating, evaluating, analyzing, applying, understanding, and remembering the topics of the course.
-150 words per question The amount of information provided demonstrates only a fair ability for creating, evaluating, analyzing, applying, understanding, and remembering the topics of the course.
-Less than 150 words per question.
-Either the assignment was not submitted, or there is not enough detail to demonstrate an understanding of the concepts or the ability to apply the concepts or plagiarism is suspected and the grade is a zero.
-Quality Demonstrates an excellent understanding of the chapter concepts, explains effectively and accurately the relevant concepts, applies the chapter concepts properly to the case, recommends specific action, and includes facts from the case to support a main idea.
+Criteria A 90+ B 80+ C 70+ F Quantity 200 words per question The amount of information provided demonstrates a good ability for creating, evaluating, analyzing, applying, understanding, and remembering the topics of the course.
+Less than 150 words Quality Demonstrates an excellent understanding of the chapter concepts, explains effectively and accurately the relevant concepts, applies the chapter concepts properly to the case, recommends specific action, and includes facts from the case to support a main idea.
 Citations and examples were included as necessary.
 Demonstrates a good understanding of the chapter concepts and often accurately and effectively explains the concepts, applies chapter concepts to the case, recommends next steps, and includes facts from the case to support a main idea.
 Citations and examples were usually included as necessary.
 Demonstrates only a fair understanding of the chapter concepts and only a fair ability to apply the concepts.
 Concepts are not fully or accurately explained.
 Citations and examples were generally not included as necessary.
 Either the assignment was not submitted, or the posting does not demonstrate an understanding of the concepts or the ability to apply the concepts or plagiarism is suspected and the grade is a zero.
 No recommendations or solutions formulated.
 Relevance Directly related to the case or chapter and is integrated with other postings.
 Related to the case, but often not integrated well with other postings.
 Somewhat related to the other postings and the case or chapter.
 Not related to the assignment.
 Manner Very organized and has no spelling, punctuation, or grammatical errors.
 Organized and usually has no spelling, punctuation, or grammatical errors Disorganized and/or has many spelling and grammatical errors that makes it difficult to understand.
 Very disorganized and has numerous spelling, punctuation, and grammatical errors.

-International Business & Marketing BUSN 3170 Prof Myles Bassell page 19 of 22
+International Business & Marketing BUSN 3170 Prof Myles Bassell page 19 of 21